Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Steps to implement ISO 14044

-1. Training and knowledge building: the first step is educating relevant teams about the principles of LCAs and the requirements of ISO 14044.
+1. Training and knowledge building: the first step is educating the relevant teams about the principles of LCAs and the requirements of ISO 14044.

-2. Define the LCA scope: clearly specify what you want to achieve—are you focusing on a single product or your entire operational footprint?
+2. Define the LCA scope: clearly specify what you want to achieve.
+Are you focusing on a single product or your entire operational footprint?

-3. Data collection: gather all relevant data on materials, energy consumption, waste, and emissions.
+3. Data collection: gather all relevant data on materials, energy consumption, waste and emissions.

 5. Action plan: based on the findings, create a roadmap to address the identified hotspots or inefficiencies.